 BBQ Brisket Burnt Ends

 If you think it can't get any better than smoked brisket, hold my beer.
-These succulent BBQ Burnt Ends sauced up with honey, chipotles, and my favorite Cherry Chipotle Ale Rub for some sweet heat.
+These brisket burnt ends get hit with homemade BBQ sauce, chipotles, honey, and then my Cherry Chipotle Ale Rub.
+A perfect combination of sweet and heat.

 View Recipe